Suruga-Oyama Station

 Suruga-Oyama Station (駿河小山駅, Suruga-Oyama-eki) is a railway station on the Gotemba Line in the western part of the town of Oyama, Shizuoka, Japan, operated by Central Japan Railway Company (JR Central).

 Lines

 Suruga-Oyama Station is served by the Gotemba Line, and is located 24.6 kilometers from the official starting point of the line at Kōzu.
 In addition to regular train service, a number of the Odakyu limited express Mt.
 Fuji services stop at this station.

 Station layout

 The station consists of a single island platform serving two tracks.
 The station building is to the south of the tracks and connected to the platform with a footbridge.
-This station is unmanned.
+This station is unstaffed.

 Platforms

 History

 The station initially opened on February 1, 1889, as Oyama Station (小山駅).
 It was renamed Suruga Station (駿河駅) on July 1, 1912.
 When the opening of the Tanna Tunnel diverted the route of the Tōkaidō Main Line south on December 1, 1934, Suruga Station became a station on the Gotemba Line.
 It was renamed Suruga-Oyama Station (the present name) on January 1, 1952.
 Operational control of the station was transferred to JR Central following privatization of JNR on April 1, 1987.

 Suruga-Oyama Station has been unstaffed since 2012.

 Station numbering was introduced to the Gotemba Line in March 2018; Suruga-Oyama Station was assigned station number CB08.